NeuroCoderZ/holograms.media/README.md

         ```bash
         cp .env.example .env
         ```
-    *   Populate the `.env` file with your credentials for Neon.tech PostgreSQL, Cloudflare R2, and Firebase Admin SDK (service account details).
+    *   Populate the `.env` file with your credentials for Neon.tech PostgreSQL, Backblaze B2, and Firebase Admin SDK (service account details).
     *   Run the FastAPI application locally:
         ```bash
-        uvicorn backend.app:app --reload --port 8000
+        uvicorn backend.app:app --reload
         ```
-        The backend will be available at `http://localhost:8000`.
+        The backend will be available at `http://localhost:8000` (default FastAPI port).

 6.  **Install Frontend Dependencies (if any build step is involved):**
     This project uses native HTML/CSS/JS, so typically no `npm install` is needed for the frontend.
 If future tooling (e.g., Vite for bundling) is introduced, this step would become relevant.

 7.  **Configure Environment Variables (for Backend):**
-    Environment variables for the backend (Neon.tech, R2, Firebase Admin, LLM APIs) are managed via the `.env` file for local development (loaded by `python-dotenv` in `backend/app.py`).
+    Environment variables for the backend (Neon.tech, B2, Firebase Admin, LLM APIs) are managed via the `.env` file for local development (loaded by `python-dotenv` in `backend/app.py`).
 For production on Koyeb, these variables must be set in the Koyeb service configuration.
 Refer to `backend/.env.example` for the list of required variables.

 8.  **Running Frontend and Emulated Services:**
     *   **Backend:** Run the FastAPI backend separately using `uvicorn backend.app:app --reload` as described above.